-Veliko Tarnovo was one of our favorite stops on our month long tour of Bulgaria.
-We arrived without really knowing what to expect, and left feeling extremely amazed that this is not a more well-known European destination.
+Veliko Tarnovo was one of our favorite stops on our month-long tour of Bulgaria.
+We arrived without really knowing what to expect and left feeling extremely amazed that this is not a more well-known European destination.
+Therefore, we decided to help out future travelers by creating a travel guide to Veliko Tarnovo.

 Monument of Asenevci